CEGRcode/scriptmanager/docusaurus/docs/Contributing/developer-guidelines.md

 The main package includes the main class that parses subcommands to call the various CLI classes or initialize the main GUI (JFrame) class.

 ### cli
 The structure of these classes is generally very simple.
-The [Picocli][picocli-docs]
+See [__Picocli documentation__][picocli] and check existing CLI class examples for more info.

 ### scripts
 It is important that these classes do not extend JFrame.
 Since they can used by cli classes, we need to make sure there are no screen-rendering elements that would throw errors if run from the command line.
 This set of classes isolate out the job of taking inputs and performing the computations.